Configuring Access Control in EE and FE

 }

-You can change the default password for the admin user by editing the configuration parameter default-password-file
+To change the default password for the admin user, edit the default-password-file

 Verify that access control is enabled on the cluster.
 Use